 Our lab aims to improve treatments for women with ovarian cancer, particularly those that are resistant to chemotherapy.
-We are interested in developing therapies that can adapt to the evolution of chemotherapy resistance over time.
+We are interested in developing therapies that can adapt to the evolution of chemotherapy resistance over time such as Adaptive Therapy.

 My research in Prof Balkwill’s group focuses on imaging tumour-associated macrophages and other immune cells in live ex vivo tumour slices, in order to assess their behaviour and the impact of immunotherapies on the live tumour microenvironment.